 The Silsbee homes that survive in Buffalo are a distinguished group of Queen Anne and Shingle Style buildings that continue to be enjoyed by both inhabitants and passers-by; they are the largest known concentration of his domestic work.

-The full article is available in the Winter 2002 Issue.
+The full content is available in the Winter 2002 Issue.